pocketrice/yump/README.md

 > - **dont.yump.me** — rest stop for internet travelers

-> # Why must I yump?
-> It's a mish-mash of tiny fun creative services you might like, if you're into that type of thing.
-Also, those ! blocks won't fill themselves, you know...

 > # Yump me to \[x]...
 > Sure — just use yump.me/xxx to yump to its corresponding place!
 Some yumps might require a password, or for you to nab a Key from someplace else... it's a fun, slightly less efficient take on a standard URL shortener.